 - The name and contact information of any outside advisors

 Selling a business can be tricky if you’re not in the right hands.
-Our motto is, “Deal with a professional-Get professional results”.
-All brokers are not all the same, we feel that it’s imperative to deal with an ethical, committed professional brokerage to get the results that you desire, at California Business Brokers™ that’s exactly what you’ll find.
+Our motto is, “Deal with Professionals – Get Professional Results”.
+All brokers are not the same, and we feel that it’s imperative to deal with an ethical, committed professional brokerage to get the results that you desire.
+At California Business Brokers® that’s exactly what you’ll find.